 - Hummingbird banding is done at least one day a week, April through September at the park office.

-To get a schedule of current programs, walks, talks and hikes, check the Events calendar for more information.
+To get a schedule of current programs, walks, talks and hikes, check the Events calendar.

-Boots, water and insect repellent are recommended and its best to phone or email ahead before coming.
+Boots, water and insect repellent are recommended.
+Please phone or email before attending events.